Testimonials

 my true self.

-We interviewed Ms. Maki Tsunoda to tell us about her lifestyle while battling ovarian cancer, and her encounter with Shiseido Life Quality Makeup.
-We also spoke to her husband, Mr. Noriaki Tsunoda, who is supporting her in her battle with cancer.
+We interviewed Maki Tsunoda to hear about her battle with ovarian cancer and her experience with Shiseido Life Quality Makeup.
+We also spoke to her husband, Noriaki Tsunoda, who is supporting her in her battle with cancer.

 The shock of seeing my